Arthur-Milchior/anki-trigger-action-on-note/README.md

 `Tools>Apply trigger->action rules`

-Anki will ask you whether you want to automatically apply rules the first time a rule may potentially be applied.
+Anki will ask you whether you want to automatically apply rules the first time a rule may potentially be applied to a note.
 Beware, if you had created a buggy rule, then you'll automatically apply bugs.
 However, nothing should be irreparable (that's why I didn't create a "delete" rule).
 If you want to change this setting, you can simply change the add-on configuration.

+The first time anki save the whole collection (every 5 minutes or during sync), anki will ask whether you want to apply all rules while saving.
+If you select yes, on each save, the rules will be applied.
+This can also be changed in the settings.

 ## Examples
 I've been told this add-on needs examples.
 So here are two real life